rsherer/fastbal/README.md

 player_list = pi.get_player_ids_listform(driver)
 ```

-As of September 2020, there is a quirk that Miguel Ibarra (who doesn't play much, which is
+As of October 2020, there is a quirk that Miguel Ibarra (who doesn't play much, which is
-a bummer because he's a great player and I'm a Sounders fan) has some data that
+a bummer because he's a great player and I'm a Sounders fan), and Tanner Beason of
-is not inputted properly on the MLS Fantasy stats pages.
-For the scraper to work properly,
+the San Jose Earthquakes, have some data that is not inputted properly on the MLS
-I remove him from the player list to continue.
+Fantasy stats pages.
+For the scraper to work properly, I remove them from the player list to continue.

-Each player is a list of strings in the format `id, name, team`, so the following script
+Each player is a list of strings in the format `id, name, team`, so the following scripts
-will remove him from the variable `player_list`:
+will remove them from the variable `player_list`:

 ```
 for idx, player in enumerate(player_list):
     if "Ibarra" in player[1]:
         ibarra = idx
 player_list.pop(ibarra)

+for idx, player in enumerate(player_list):
+    if "Beason" in player[1]:
+        beason = idx
+player_list.pop(beason)
 ```

 After which, to scrape the website, the following will script will scrape the meta data,